sendvijay18/angular-pouchDB/README.md

 # Overview
 This is a basic example to show PouchDB usage with Angular and Ionic.
+In general, Database queries translating into RESTful HTTP Using an API service.
+But,  CouchDB throws this out the window by daring us to talk to the database directly through a little protocol HTTP, from our client-side apps.
+CouchDB's killer feature Sync was designed from the bottom-up to enable easy synchronization between different databases. special protocol, no special drivers: just REST and HTTP.
+You can communicate with CouchDB entirely through your browser, curl, or a REST client like Postman.

 But...
 This version will run after you have ran ```npm install```